busenurk/spd_norway/README.md

-## Unemployment and Anxiety explaining Somatoform Pain Disorder in Trauma-Exposed Patient with Immigrant Backgrounds
+## Unemployment and Anxiety explaining Somatoform Pain Disorder in Trauma-Exposed Patients with Immigrant Background
-This repository contains the R scripts used for the analysis presented in the article "Unemployment and Anxiety explaining Somatoform Pain Disorder in Trauma-Exposed Patient with Immigrant Backgrounds".
+This repository contains the R scripts used for the analysis presented in the article "Unemployment and Anxiety explaining Somatoform Pain Disorder in Trauma-Exposed Patients with Immigrant Background".
 The scripts are organized to facilitate reproducibility and understanding of the statistical procedures used in the study.

 <br>